 Provider shall comply with the performance standards and requirements set forth in this Contract and as otherwise established by Purchaser to comply with the requirements of the MCO Agreement between Purchaser and DHS.
+The provider agrees to follow the MCO's policies for MCO employees and contracted providers that prohibit all forms of abuse, neglect, exploitation and mistreatment of members.
+By signing this contract, Providers are attesting to meeting these standards and requirements.
 Provider agrees to abide by all applicable provisions of the MCO Agreement between Purchaser and the Department of Health Services Division of Long-Term Care, the terms of which are incorporated fully herein by reference.